blakeohare/crayon/Tutorials/intro-beginner/index.md

 }
 ```

 If you were to pass in `2`, the square would be `4`, which is both less than `100` and less than `10000`.
 However, this code will only show `That's very small`.
-This is because in a chain of if/else statements, only the first applicable one will be applied and the remaining ones will be skipped.
+This is because in a chain of `if`/`else` statements, only the first applicable one will be applied and the remaining ones will be skipped.

 ## Lesson 4 - Loops

 Another aspect of more complicated programs is making them do more than run from top to bottom.
 A loop will make a program run a block of code some number of times.
 How many times and why depends on the kind of loop, of which there are 4.

 ### While loops
-A while loop is the simplest kind of loop and resembles an if statement without an else in many ways.
+A `while` loop is the simplest kind of loop and resembles an `if` statement without an `else` in many ways.

 ```csharp
 function main(args) {